Consultations by Appointment Only

 Domestic Violence Sexual Assault

-Sexual assault is a felony offense in Maine, carrying severe penalties, including prison sentences and mandatory sex offender registration.
+Sexual assault is a felony in Maine and may result in long prison sentences and mandatory registration as a sex offender.

 Domestic Violence Reckless Conduct

-- Driving aggressively with a partner or child in the car
+• Aggressive driving with a partner or child present

-- Handling weapons or objects in a threatening manner
+• Handling dangerous objects in a threatening way

 A domestic violence conviction in Augusta, Maine, can have serious and lasting consequences, affecting your freedom, finances, and future.
 The legal system in Maine strictly prosecutes domestic violence offenses, and even a first-time conviction can result in jail time, fines, and restrictions on your rights.
 If you are facing charges, it’s critical to understand the potential domestic violence penalties and take immediate action to protect your future.